Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/8/2024</td>
+<td align="center">7/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GPWUK9712/price-of-betrayal-and-price-of-gold">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GJWU2W335/the-world-that-moves-on-a-new-organization-cross-guild">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Betrayed and left for dead, Lawrence waits for Holo's return.
-Holo is no weak wolf<br>to run off with her tail between her legs, and Lawrence the merchant won't lose<br>his profit either.
-But will a wolf be willing to save a shepherd?</p>
+<p align="center">Momonosuke and Hiyori are happy to see their grandfather who was supposed to be dead<br>and the Straw Hats are surprised when Robin tells them about Pluton the Ancient Weapon.<br>Meanwhile, Momonosuke is kept busy in his role as the new Shogun.</p>
 </td>
 </tr>
 </table>